YonathanGuez/Monitoring-Prometheus-Grafana-Alertmanager-Maildev/README.md

 ### Prerequisites

-- Windows 10 Home
+- Windows 10/11
 - Docker Desktop
+- WSL

-### FAST START GLOBAL PROJECT
+### FAST START PROJECT

+#### 1) Get data from Windows:
-This only work if you run windows exporter, [download windows exporter](https://github.com/prometheus-community/windows_exporter/releases/download/v0.24.0/windows_exporter-0.24.0-386.exe) and run :
+You need to [download windows exporter](https://github.com/prometheus-community/windows_exporter/releases/download/v0.24.0/windows_exporter-0.24.0-386.exe) and run :

 ```cmd
 windows_exporter-0.24.0-386.exe --config.file=./windows_exporter/config-windowexporter.yml
 ```

+My example is compatible only for get the data from windows.
+If you want to get the data from linux you need to [download node_exporter](https://prometheus.io/download/#node_exporter) , run it and change the automation of prometheus and grafana !

+#### 2) Start Deployment with two options Docker-compose or Kubernetes:

-#### Start with docker-compose
+##### Start with docker-compose

-Before to run you need to launch windows_exporter

 Run:
 create en .env and run docker-compose for build all environments ( you must build .env for config COMPUTER_IP)